Hockey Wales

 Hockey Wales (Hoci Cymru) is the national governing body for field hockey in Wales.
 It was established as Welsh Hockey Union in 1996 by the merger of Welsh Hockey Association and Welsh Women's Hockey Association, and rebranded to the current name in 2011.

 The association is responsible for all hockey activities in Wales, and organizes national men's and women's hockey tournaments.
 Internationally, Welsh players compete at the Summer Olympic Games as part of the Great Britain team.
-In other competitions including the Commonwealth Games and the EuroHockey championships, the association fields standalone women's team and men's teams.
+In other competitions including the Commonwealth Games and the EuroHockey championships, the association fields standalone women's team and men's team.

 History

 The first hockey clubs were established in Wales in 1896.
 The Welsh Hockey Association was established in the same year as the governing body for men's hockey in Wales.
 The Welsh Women's Hockey Association was founded in the subsequent year.
 The two associations merged in 1996 to form the Welsh Hockey Union.
 It was registered on 8 September 2003 at the Companies House.
 The organization was rebranded as Hockey Wales in 2011.
 Hockey Wales is based in Sport Wales National Centre, Sophia Gardens, in Cardiff.